mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

  ![Flow - Plotting Frames](images/Flow_plot.png)

->**Note**: Because H2O stores enums internally as numeric then maps the integers to an array of strings, any `min`, `max`, or `mean` values for categorical columns are not meaningful and should be ignored.
-Displays for categorical data will be modified in a future version of H2O.
+>**Note**: Because Tetra stores enums internally as numeric then maps the integers to an array of strings, any `min`, `max`, or `mean` values for categorical columns are not meaningful and should be ignored.
+Displays for categorical data will be modified in a future version of Tetra.

 ---